JasonDZS/myagent/web/ws-console/README.md

 }
 ```

+`MyAgentConsole` renders the message list and confirmation prompts for the active session.
+Compose your own header, composer, and session picker (see `example/` for a full shell) using the commands exposed through `useMyAgent()`.

 Appearance
 - `MyAgentConsole` accepts a `theme` prop (`'dark' | 'light'`, defaults to `'dark'`).
 - CSS variables (`--ma-*`) drive the styling, so you can override colors or define additional themes by wrapping the root element with custom classes.